matthiasmitwittfogel/mastermathematics/README.md

 # Build
 run `manim -pql [filename]` to generate videos for preview.

+For code using voice over, please add a .env file where you run manim and fill in the AZURE_SUBSCRIPTION_KEY and AZURE_SERVICE_REGION according to the voice tutorial in manim CE manual.
 # Introduction
 This is my manim code for YouTube channel [mastermathematics](https://www.youtube.com/channel/UCJ0KfcrJnTDGwFDXcPe6MZQ).
 In this channel, I use the famous [Manim CE 0.17 Version](https://www.manim.community/) to generate math vidoes.

+The following table lists all the python code and the corresponding vidoes generated in my channel.
+Please enjoy the code and welcome to watch and subscribe.

  File Name                                                                                         | youtube link|
 |:--------------------------------------------------------------------------------------------------|:--|